texstudio-org/texstudio/utilities/manual/source/editing.md

 file named `file1.tex`.
 The root file contains the section \"Main text\", while `file1.tex` contains the subsection \"External\".
-By placing the mouse pointer over this subsection in the TOC view, you find the file name `file1.tex` in the mouse over.
+By placing the mouse pointer over this subsection in the TOC view, you find the file name `file1.tex` in the mouse-over.
 This works even if the file is not open (but the document must be loaded by TeXstudio, see Automatically load included files in editor settings).
 In this case a mouse click on the subsection in the TOC will open the file for you.
 Notice the different